End of financial year information

 Your taxable income is used to determine your entitlement for the Australian Government Rebate on private health insurance and to calculate the Medicare Levy Surcharge (if this applies to you).

-The income threshold tiers are set by the Australian Government and were adjusted on 1 July 2024.
+The income threshold tiers are set by the Australian Government and were last adjusted on 1 July 2025, and will be updated as of 1 July 2026.

-Rebate percentages – usually adjusted on 1 April each year – remained the same in the 2023-24 financial year.
+Rebate percentages are usually adjusted on 1 April each year.

 Find out more about the Australian Government Rebate on private health insurance and the Medicare Levy Surcharge.

 It's always a good idea to keep us up to date when your income changes to ensure you're claiming the correct rebate tier.
-You can also contact us to check which tier you currently have registered – this is what will have been reported to the ATO for FY23-24.
-You can also nominate a new tier, if needed.
+You can contact us to check which tier you currently have registered – this is what will have been reported to the ATO for FY25-26.
+You can also nominate a new tier if your income has changed or is set to change.

 Please note that any changes you make to your tier will be reflected from the date the new tier is applied onward.